-to request the Minister for Planning and Environment not to determine the Planning Principle application for a new Energy from Waste facility at La Collette II, St. Helier (Application reference PP2007/0050 until a public inquiry has been held into the project.
+to request the Minister for Planning and Environment not to give final planning permission for the new Energy from Waste facility at La Collette II, St. Helier, as set out in sections 8 and 10.1 of the Report of the Transport and Technical Services Department dated 20th May 2008 accompanying P.72/2008, until a public inquiry has been held into the project.